Startup Tips for Your Motorcycle – Part 1

 Sometimes it happens that you get to your destination literally with your last drop of fuel.
 And before the engine dies, you switch off the ignition.
 Made it!
 But when you try to start up next day, she's as dead as a dodo.
 Maybe a cough and a splutter, then silence.
 Simply switch to "Reserve".

-Choke fully functional?
+08 – Choke fully functional?

 If there is reason to think this is the case, follow the cable from the handlebar back to the carburettor and check whether it's still working.
 If it is jammed, you will need to thoroughly lubricate the cable.
 Penetrating oil is often a quick solution to the problem.
 If the cable has stretched or is fraying, you will need to replace it.

-A large air bubble in an external fuel filter can certainly interrupt the flow of fuel to the carburettor.
-At the carburettor end, slightly loosen the hose at the filter while the fuel cock is open (if it is vacuum operated, set it to "PRI").
-This will force the air through – then quickly push the hose firmly back onto the filter so that you don't lose too much fuel.
+A large air bubble in an external fuel filter can easily interrupt the flow of fuel to the carburettor.
+At the carburettor end, slightly loosen the hose at the filter while the fuel tap is open (if it is vacuum operated, set it to "PRI").
+This will force the air through.Then quickly push the hose firmly back onto the filter so that you don't lose too much fuel.
 Always take care to avoid skin contact with fuel.